the-technat/dotfiles/README.md

 linux-based systems you either have to ignore these things or configure them manually if needed.
 In cases where you use ssh into a box this won't apply of course.

+## ZSH

+I use zsh on all my systems for concistency.
+There are three important files:

+- `.zshenv`: contains env vars that are loaded everywhere and don't change when reinvoked
+- `.zprofile`: contains setup scripts that should only run once, usually tools that export env vars
+- `.zshrc`: contains oh-my-zsh and aliases/functions that should be run on every shell invocation

 ## Tooling

 I got two different package managers per OS.
 One is the default that's preinstalled on every OS and the other is Homebrew.